New York City Crane Accident Attorneys

 Are You in Need of a New York Crane Accident Lawyer?

-If you or a loved one has suffered injuries in a crane accident, you may be able to pursue compensation for your damages and losses.
-Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has helped many people injured in accidents.
-For over 50 years, our firm has won over $2 billion for clients.
+If you or a loved one has suffered injuries in a New York crane accident, you may be able to pursue compensation for your damages.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has been helping accident victims in NYC for decades.

 Why Choose Our NYC Crane Accident Attorneys?